dvsa/mot-docs/source/documentation/pipeline/pipeline.md

 Merging into the 'develop' branch is the trigger for that code to make its way into production.
 It should only be merged into 'develop' once functional and non-functional testing has been successfully executed.
 The full flow is defined below.

 ![pipeline_target](images/pipeline_proposed.png)
+(Include CAB)

+Whilst this is a relatively long winded process diagram, the green boxes are assumed to be automated.
+There should be minimal manual intervention.

+## Transition to the New Pipeline

+Comparing the two flow diagrams side by side, demonstrates that there is a significant distance to travel to achieve our targetted deployment pipeline.
+The intention of this section is to identify at a high level the necessary steps to achieve this.

+The underpinning pre-requisite to achieve all this is a consistent environment, yet this needs to be delivered in a backdrop of running a live service and delivering new features for that service.

+Therefore, this is going to require a forked pipeline to exist at least in the interim period, until Production is built from a single source of truth.